Education IT Services for Dallas Schools and Learning Organizations

 The service layers schools usually need first

-Education organizations often need stronger day-to-day support, better Microsoft 365 governance, dependable backup planning, and a clearer cybersecurity baseline.
+Education organizations often need stronger day-to-day support, better Microsoft 365 governance, Wi-Fi and device support, dependable backup planning, and a clearer cybersecurity baseline.
 We start with the services that reduce disruption and improve privacy posture fastest.

 These linked pages explain how ITECS structures the core support and security services that most often matter in education environments.